STAR-RG/shaker/README.md

 # shaker-action

-This action uses [@STAR-RG/shaker-standalone](https://github.com/STAR-RG/shaker-standalone) in your GitHub workflow to detect flakiness.
+This action uses [shaker](shaker) in your GitHub workflow to detect flakiness.
 If the job ends in failure, flakes were detected and errors will be reported.

 # Usage